mikepruett3/simple_twitch_app/README.md

 # simple_twitch_app

-A very quick and very dirty Electron browser for Twitch with BTTV support.
+A very quick and very dirty Electron browser for Twitch with BetterTTV support.

 ## Features

-- Automatic Channel Point Drop Colections
+- Automatic Channel Point Drop Collections
-- Better Twitch TV Icons (BTTV)
+- BetterTTV Icons (BTTV)
 - Control for Hardware Acceleration

 ## Installation

-Dowload the latest [release](https://github.com/mikepruett3/simple_twitch_app/releases) for Windows, Linux and MacOS.
+Download the latest [release](https://github.com/mikepruett3/simple_twitch_app/releases) for Windows, Linux and MacOS.

-For Windows... a standard Exectuable is provided, as well as a NuGet package.
-RPM and DEB packages are availbe for Linux Distrubtions (not tested!).
+For Windows... a standard Executable is provided, as well as a NuGet package.
+RPM, DEB and AppImage packages are available for Linux Distributions.

 ## Launching